thallada/thallada/README.md

 ## Current Projects

+### modmapper

+Creating a database of all Skyrim mods on nexusmods.com and displaying the cells they edit on a map.
+Should make it easier to figure out what mods conflict with each other in the worldspace, and to find untouched areas of the map to build new mods in.

+* [skyrim-cell-dump](https://github.com/thallada/skyrim-cell-dump): Library and binary for parsing Skyrim plugin files and extracting CELL data
+* [modmapper](https://github.com/thallada/modmapper): (WIP) Downloads every Skyrim mod plugin from nexusmods.com and saves CELL edits of each to a database

 ### Bazaar Realm

 A networked Skyrim mod that allows players to own shops and visit other player's shops to buy and sell items.
 It's a rather ambitious project so I haven't yet released anything playable.